Blightful/CS3535/inquiries/inquiry3/inquiry3.md

 2. USING PICKLE TO STORE MODELS OR TIMBRE ARRAYSs
 When I looked into storing arrays I found a python library with the explicit purpose of storing objects, Pickle.
 Pickle is actually incredibly simple and the resource link directs to a tutorial.
 Being able to generate 10K Pickle files is pretty much useless unless they can be named in such a way that they can be queried externally; for this I found the attribute "persistent_ID" which will allow me to name the files after their md5 or song/artist name concatenation.
 Another thing worth investigating is cPickle, which can use lists as persistent_ID's within a pickle file; being able to pickle all the arrays into one file COULD be used if I figure out to uniquely name arrays (arrayX[0] == song/artist/MD5?).

 3. WHAT IS TIMBRE?
+Timbre is described as being closely related to the "spectral envelope."
+It's the cue in your brain that differentiates between the same note played on different intruments.
+Some songs are clearly dominated by instruments and those instruments and the level of distortion/alteration done to those instruments generally are the variables driving the change in timbre values for a song.
+For example Eleanor Rigby by the Beatles brings up several other violin driven songs when queried for timbre similarity.
+I had to look up what timbre meant when I first investigated it, but realized I didnt really understand what it was.
+The site in resource 3 is an online textbook for acoustics and gives pretty good simplified explanations for a lot of the music concepts in class.
+This is a decent resource in general.